TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Proposed Pipeline

 and converts it to an alpha contribution via an exponential falloff

-The $\min(\cdot)$ depth clamping in Eq.~\eqref{eq:radegs_point_offset} is critical for surface consistency: once $\mathbf{p}$ lies behind the locally rasterized surface depth $d_{k,v}(\cdot)$, the depth residual term saturates rather than increases with $r_v(\mathbf{p})$, preventing spurious ``volumetric'' accumulation behind the surface.
-RaDe-GS composites these point-wise alphas using the same front-to-back transmittance as in Eq.~\eqref{eq:alpha_compositing}, yielding the cumulative opacity
+The $\min(\cdot)$ depth clamping in Equation~\eqref{eq:radegs_point_offset} is critical for surface consistency: once $\mathbf{p}$ lies behind the locally rasterized surface depth $d_{k,v}(\cdot)$, the~depth residual term saturates rather than increases with $r_v(\mathbf{p})$, preventing spurious ``volumetric'' accumulation behind the surface.
+Then, RaDe-GS composites these point-wise alphas using the same front-to-back transmittance update as in Equation~\eqref{eq:alpha_compositing}, yielding the cumulative opacity

-Since DBH fitting is highly sensitive to even small amounts of geometric contamination, we aggregate evidence across the calibrated views and attach a per-point reliability that downstream steps can threshold or use as a weight.
-Concretely, we (i) only allow a view to contribute if the point projects to a foreground pixel in that view, and (ii) summarize the point-wise opacity integrals across contributing views conservatively.
-Let $\mathcal{P}=\{\mathbf{p}_{ij}\mid b_{ij}=1\}$ be the candidate samples retained after the opacity-guided thinning in Eq.~\eqref{eq:opacity_sampling}.
+{\textbf{{Multi-view surface consistency and reliability scores.}}} Since DBH fitting is highly sensitive to even small amounts of geometric contamination, we aggregate evidence across the calibrated views and attach a per-point reliability that downstream steps can threshold or use as a weight.
+Concretely, we (i) only allow a view to contribute if the point projects to a foreground pixel in that view, and~we (ii) summarize the point-wise opacity integrals across contributing views conservatively.
+Let $\mathcal{P}=\{\mathbf{p}_{ij}\mid b_{ij}=1\}$ be the candidate samples retained after the opacity-guided thinning in Equation~\eqref{eq:opacity_sampling}.
 For each $\mathbf{p}\in\mathcal{P}$, we evaluate its support over the calibrated views; a view $v$ contributes only if $\mathbf{p}$ projects inside the image and lands on a non-background pixel in the rendered accumulated alpha mask $A_v$.
-Specifically, with $\mathbf{u}_v(\mathbf{p})$ the projection of $\mathbf{p}$, we define
+Specifically, with~$\mathbf{u}_v(\mathbf{p})$ and the projection of $\mathbf{p}$, we define

 Then, we store two per-point reliability signals: